qpdf/qpdf/manual/design.rst

 Smart Pointers
 --------------

-This section describes changes to the use of smart pointers there were made in qpdf 10.6.0 as well as some planned for 11.0.0.
+This section describes changes to the use of smart pointers that were made in qpdf 10.6.0 as well as some planned for 11.0.0.

 Starting in qpdf 11, ``PointerHolder`` will be replaced with